LiamWilbraham/taucauto/README.md

 Tauc plots are also generated.
 A windows '.exe' standalone is also provided.

 ### Function
 Transforms spectrum '.txt' files within a directory into Tauc plots, which are generated as '.jpg' files.
-From these plots, the bang gap is extrapolated as outlined in ref [1].
+From these plots, the band gap is extrapolated as outlined in ref [1].

 ### Using taucauto